 Windows vs Linux: Distros

-Originally designed by Finnish student Linus Torvalds, the Linux Kernel today underpins all Linux operating systems.
+Linux is far more complex.
+The Linux Kernel today underpins all Linux operating systems.
 However, as it remains open source, the system can be tweaked and modified by anyone for their own purposes.

 Given the nature of open source software, these distros can vary wildly in functionality and sophistication, and many are constantly evolving.
 The choice can seem overwhelming, particularly as the differences between them aren't always immediately obvious.

 On the other hand, this also brings its own benefits.
 The variety of different Linux distros is so great that you're all but guaranteed to be able to find one to suit your particular tastes.
 Do you prefer a macOS-style user interface?
 You're in luck - Elementary OS is a Linux distro built to mirror the look and feel of an Apple interface.

 For those new to Linux, we'd recommend Ubuntu as a good starting point.
 It's very user-friendly (even compared to Windows) whilst still being versatile and feature-rich enough to satisfy experienced techies.
-It's the closest thing Linux has to a 'default' distro although we would urge everyone to explore the various distro options available and find their favourite.
+It's the closest thing Linux has to a 'default' distro although we would urge everyone to explore the various distro options available and find their favorite.

-Windows vs Linux: Installation
+Windows vs Linux: Ease of installation

-A common feature of Linux OS' is the ability to live' boot them that is, booting from a DVD or USB image without having to actually install the OS on your machine.
+A common feature of Linux distros is the ability to live' boot them – that is, booting from a DVD or USB image without having to actually install the OS on your machine.
 This can be a great way to quickly test out if you like a distro without having to commit to it.

 Windows vs Linux: Software and compatibility